deislabs/bindle/docs/webassembly.md

 ## Overview

-This document explains how we can combine nanoprocesses, Tainyan beaming, and bindles as ways to represent, store, and deploy _aggregate applications._
+This document explains how we can combine nanoprocesses, Tianyan beaming, and bindles as ways to represent, store, and deploy _aggregate applications._

 An aggregate application is an set of programs (modules) that together behave as a cohesive individual program, though they are comprised of separate binaries that each runs in its own runtime.
 Sometimes these runtimes may execute on the same host, and other times the runtimes may be spread across multiple hosts.